haxzie/mr-soss-probot/README.md

 # PR-Welcome-App

-> A GitHub App built with [Probot](https://github.com/probot/probot) that App to welcome PRs
+> A GitHub App built with [Probot](https://github.com/probot/probot) that creates comment on PR with netlify deploy preview link.

 ## Setup